 Research Proposal Documents

-CPS Data-sharing Memorandum of Understanding (MOU) (Revised November 2017) - To fill out form online, it must be downloaded and saved first.
+CPS Data-sharing Memorandum of Understanding (MOU) - To fill out form online, it must be downloaded and saved first.

-Research Application — The application will be available November 1 — December 15, 2017.
+Research Application — Available November 1 through December 1, 2018